jonburdon/thorin-and-company/readme.md

 Added some content from Lord of The Rings Wiki using Bootstrap classes.
 Refactor to pass page titles from app.py to each page, to be displayed within h2 tags.

+### Working with data
+Create company.json file which contains data on Thorin & Company (name, bio, image url) Display the above in about.html

 ### Logic
 Add list data 1,2,3 to app.py and use a for loop on about.html to display this data in three <p> tags.